mirswamp/swamp-scarf-io/pythonJSON/README-JSONTOHASH.md

 Access current value of CallbackData.

 ### CALLBACKS
-The main purpose of this module is to interpret the events generated from xml.etree.ElementTree and assemble them into a usable python data structures.
+The main purpose of this module is to interpret the events generated from yajl-py and assemble them into a usable python data structures.
 When parsing, the module will call the pre-defined callbacks upon completion of parsing an object of their respective type.
 If defined, all callbacks will  receive the data contained in the optional key "CallbackData" as a parameter.
 For details on the structure of each individual python data structure see below.

 #### InitialCallback(INITIALDATA[, CALLBACKDATA])
 This is called just after the opening AnalyzerReport tag is parsed.
 Any defined return value will terminate parsing and skip to FinalCallback.